 Ted Wells Memorial Trail

-This trail leads through a forest of white pines, red maples and cinnamon ferns and transitions through an area of mixed shrubs and pitch pines.
-Several varieties of birds live within the varied habitat this oasis provides.
-The boardwalk and viewing platform have been permanently removed, but the trail is open.
+This trail leads through a forest of white pines, red maples, and cinnamon ferns and transitions through an area of mixed shrubs and pitch pines, ending at an overlook of the salt marsh at Goosefare Brook.